Former Pakistan PM wins Senate election in setback to gov't

 ISLAMABAD (AP) — A former Pakistani prime minister Wednesday defeated a ruling party candidate in Senate elections in a major setback to the government of Prime Minister Imran Khan, election authorities and opposition parties said.

-Yusuf Raza Gilani defeated the ruling Tehreek-e-Insaf party's Hafeez Sheikh, an adviser to Khan who was made finance minister in December 2020, an indication he will continue this position after becoming a Senator.
-He received 169 votes to Sheikh's 164.
-Gilani's success suggests some ruling party lawmakers revolted and did not vote for Sheikh in the election for a key seat reserved for Islamabad.
+Yusuf Raza Gilani defeated the ruling Tehreek-e-Insaf party's Hafeez Sheikh, an adviser to Khan who was named finance minister in December 2020, Gilani received 169 votes to Sheikh's 164.
+Gilani's success suggested some ruling party lawmakers revolted and didn't vote for Sheikh for the key seat reserved for the capital Islamabad.

+The ruling party quickly rejected opposition party demands that Khan resign.
+Foreign Minister Shah Mahood Qureshi said in a news conference that Khan will seek a vote of confidence from the National Assembly to prove he still enjoys a majority in Parliament.
+He didn’t say exactly when the vote could take place.

 Votes for Senate, the upper house of Pakistan's Parliament, are cast by members of the National Assembly, or the lower house, and four provincial assemblies.

-After Gilani's win was announced in the Parliament building, Sheikh— who had served as a finance minister during Gilani's tenure as prime minister in 2010, congratulated Gilani in acknowledgement of his defeat.
-Results for the Senate’s other seats were still coming in.
+After Gilani's win was announced in the Parliament building, Sheikh — who had served as finance minister during Gilani's tenure as prime minister in 2010 — congratulated Gilani.
+Gilani served as prime minister from 2008 to 2012 until he resigned after being disqualified by the Supreme Court in a contempt case.

+Results for the Senate’s other seats were still coming in and Khan's party was expected to improve its position.

-The result came hours after Khan showed up in Parliament in person to cast his vote for Sheikh.
-Khan in the past several days had extensively campaigned for Sheikh.
+Gilani's victory came hours after Khan showed up in Parliament in person to cast his vote for Sheikh.
+Khan in the past several days had campaigned intensely for Sheikh to ensure he wins the election.

 In Pakistan, Senate members are elected for six-year terms and as half the senators are due to retire after three years, elections are required to replace 48 Senators who had completed their terms.
 However, voting on Wednesday was being held only for 37 seats as other candidates had ran unopposed.

-Both chambers of parliament have legislative powers, and any bill passed by the National Assembly must be approved by the Senate before it becomes a law.
-In turn, any legislations by the Senate goes to the National Assembly, where Khan has a simple majority.
+Both chambers of parliament have legislative powers and any bill passed by the National Assembly must be approved by the Senate before it becomes a law.
+In turn, any legislation by the Senate goes to the National Assembly, where Khan has a simple majority.

 After Gilani's victory was announced, almost all of the country's opposition parties hailed it and urged Khan to resign.